GedMullen/2016-2017/cybersec.md

 **Using hping3 with iptables**

-<br>1 .Follow the hping3 and iptables tutorials above.
+<br>1 .
+Follow the hping3 and iptables tutorials above.
-<br>2 .Clone your Kali virtualbox machine.
+<br>2 .
+Clone your Kali virtualbox machine.
-<br>3 .Change the network name, IP address and MAC address of the clone.
+<br>3 .
+Change the network name, IP address and MAC address of the clone.
-<br>4 .Use ifconfig and ping to make sure that the two machines can connect.
+<br>4 .
+Use ifconfig and ping to make sure that the two machines can connect.
 <br>5 .
 Run DVWA on the clone.
 <br>6 .
 Use the hping tutorials above to issue a DDos attack on DVWA on the clone.
 <br>7 .
 Use iptables to defend against the DDos attacks (see [examples](http://blog.sevagas.com/?Iptables-firewall-versus-nmap-and-hping3-32) )